Ch. 17. Diplomas

 Please note that some browsers may try and interpret and open these sample files.
 In order to download the file to your disk, use alt-click (Mac) or right-click (Windows) on your browser, unless your browser has other preferences.

 Almost all texts in the Menota archive can be downloaded as XML files.
-This means that almost any file in the archive can be inspected, and, if convenient, used as a template.
+This means that files in the archive can be inspected, and, if convenient, used as a template.

 This is a list of bibliographical references in the chapter.
 At a later stage, it will be moved to the shared bibliography of the handbook.